 COS Calculators and Ratings Conversion

 Many states use the COS process to collect child outcomes data for federal reporting purposes.
-These documents explain how the information produced from the COS process can be used to classify a child into one of the 5 reporting categories that make up the OSEP reporting requirement on child outcomes.
+These documents explain how the information produced from the COS process can be used to classify a child into one of five progress categories that make up the OSEP reporting requirement on the three child outcomes.

 Converting COS Data to OSEP Progress Categories/Summary Statements

-The Interactive Guide to Converting COS Data to OSEP Progress Categories/Summary Statements developed by ECTA and DaSy explains how COS Process Ratings are converted to the child outcomes data that states report annually to the federal government (i.e., progress categories a–e).
-An explanatory video and a set of online calculators is included to allow users to explore how the data are converted.
+The Interactive Guide to Converting COS Data to OSEP Progress Categories/Summary Statements explains how COS Process Ratings are converted to the child outcomes data that states report annually to progress categories.
+An explanatory video and a set of online calculators are included to allow users to explore how the data are converted.

 COS to OSEP Categories Tutor

-This calculator was designed to show what OSEP reporting categories are generated from all possible combinations of COS ratings at entry and exit.
+This calculator was designed to show what OSEP progress categories are generated from all possible combinations of COS ratings at entry and exit.
 Open the file and be sure you are in the worksheet labeled "Tutor."
-Follow the instructions to see how different combinations of COS ratings leads to one of the 5 OSEP reporting categories.
-The tutor allows you to experiment with various combinations of outcomes ratings and progress question answers to see what OSEP category each combination produces.
+Follow the instructions to see how different combinations of COS ratings leads to one of the OSEP progress categories.
+The tutor allows you to experiment with combinations of outcomes ratings and progress question answers to see what OSEP category each combination produces.

 COS Calculator (2017)